SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Start/build-use-case-buddy.md

 <!-- description --> With the great advantages of low-code your key users, application developers and employees will be brimming with a vast number of ideas to build!
 Many will want to dive in fast and start developing their own solutions, because it is easy to start playing around with drag-and-drop tools.
 So, how can IT avoid becoming inundated with requests for approval to build use cases that exist already, don’t make sense, or risk creating shadow IT?
 How can IT best determines use case complexity and requirements for to-be solutions that extend and augment SAP systems?
 They require a structured way to collect, classify and review idea ... a Use Case Buddy!

 ## You will learn
-  - How to ideate, collect and differentiate ideas from your users
+  - How you can ideate, collect and differentiate ideas from your users
   - How to build your own Use Case Buddy for your organization
   - How to connect SAP Build Apps, SAP Build Process Automation and SAP Build Work Zone Advanced Edition
   - How to change and customize contents, logics and workflows in the SAP Build portfolio